-Wines can be ordered by the bottle and enjoyed inside the building or in the bucolic courtyard in a number of relaxing spaces nestled under the old olive trees.
+Wines can also be ordered by the bottle and enjoyed inside the building or in the bucolic courtyard in a number of relaxing spaces nestled under the old olive trees.
 And a separate building at the edge of courtyard offers a variety of wines by the glass as well as coffee, tea and miscellaneous drinks including several specialty beers.

 RH Wine Vault also provides more intimate tasting experiences by appointment, held upstairs in either of their two private rooms.
 This setting is an opulent reminder that when one thinks Yountville has reached a certain sophistication plateau, another space comes along and sets the bar even higher.
 Although for some quick perspective, after visiting the RH campus, duck into the dive bar Pancha’s located just north and across the street.
 A visit there, perhaps will give one some perspective of what parts of Yountville used to feel like.
 One can smell the cigarette smoke emanating from both within the building and from years of buildup within the walls, simply by walking close to its exterior.

 While the RH Wine Vault features several gorgeous Chandeliers, the RH Restaurant next door brings the number of chandeliers to the next level.
-Highly visible from the sidewalk, the two primary dining spaces offer intrigue, magnificence and clearly a place to see and be seen.
+Highly visible from the sidewalk, the two primary dining spaces offer intrigue, magnificence and is clearly a space to see and be seen.
 In addition to all the visual opulence the food scene is contemporary California featuring fresh ingredients.
 And the quality of food more than holds up to the visual scene.
 The Bibb lettuce salad is the best of its kind we have ever had.
 Guests interested in visiting the art galleries in the back pass through a walkway dividing the two restaurant spaces.

 Several unique tasting experiences are offered at The Wine Vault including the Wine & Cheese Experience – which pairs some of their member wines with both local and imported cheese and charcuterie, the Wine & Caviar Tasting – with member wines paired with locally sourced caviar and their Apres the Day – an afterhours private tasting hosted by one of their wine consultants (ideal for slightly larger groups).